rakudo/rakudo/docs/dispatchers.md

 Takes the argument (a low-level MoarVM code object) and returns non-zero if it it is a stub, and 0 otherwise.

+### Notes on dispatcher- calls

+The `dispatcher-` prefix means that it's part of specifying the dispatch program.
+So you're not only getting a return value, but the dispatch recording has tracked the operation.
+For instance, in case of these calls taking and returning a capture, it also internally builds up a tree of relationships between the various captures.
+And so knows what they are made up of.

 ### dispatcher-delegate
 ```
 nqp::dispatch('boot-syscall', 'dispatcher-delegate', $name, …);